 The Mississippi River Basin spans nearly half of the continental United States.
 Millions of residents rely on the river system for drinking water, commerce and recreation.

 As the impacts of climate change become more severe, residents can expect more extreme weather, including flooding.
-Recent major floods on the Mississippi River and its tributaries killed at least 12 people and caused more than $20 billion in damage.
+See our coverage of these and other pressing issues in the basin at our stories page.

-By making resources available on this beat, we aim to support more complete coverage of these critical topics.
-As our reporters build deeper knowledge, they’ll be able to tap into a network of newsrooms, experts, and support that will help them tell more equitable, impactful and interconnected stories.
+By making resources available on this beat, we support more complete coverage of these critical topics.
+As our reporters build deeper knowledge, they tap into a network of newsrooms, experts, and support that will help them tell more equitable, impactful and interconnected stories.

-Editorial decision-making will be in the complete control of the directors of the Desk and journalists and editors at the partner newsrooms.
-In the event that our coverage or sources included in a story present a potential conflict of interest because of financial support, that relationship will be disclosed in our coverage.
-We will abide by the Society of Professional Journalists Code of Ethics.
+Editorial decision-making is in the complete control of the directors of the Desk and journalists and editors at the partner newsrooms.
+In the event that our coverage or sources included in a story present a potential conflict of interest because of financial support, that relationship is disclosed in our coverage.
+We abide by the Society of Professional Journalists Code of Ethics.